D4NSER/LaboratorinisNr3/README.md

 3. Now once you are all set, start commenting everything in your header files

 ## Unit Testing
->[!CAUTION]
->I hope you will stay as strong as I did throughout all the hell we will go now

 ### IDE
     Well, for starters, I used Visual Studio 2022 for Unit testing as it is one of the best IDE's